-Investment portfolio brokerage transactions for the Fund are arranged by us as manager/portfolio manager where applicable through a large number of brokerage firms.
-Brokerage fees for the Fund is usually paid at the most favourable rates available to us or the respective portfolio managers, based on their respective entire volumes of Fund trading as managers and/or portfolio managers of significant mutual fund and other assets and subject to the rules of the appropriate stock exchange.
+Investment portfolio brokerage transactions for the Fund are arranged by us as manager/portfolio manager where applicable, through a large number of brokerage firms.
+Brokerage fees for the Fund are usually paid at the most favourable rates available to us or the respective portfolio managers based on their respective entire volumes of Fund trading as managers and/or portfolio managers of significant mutual fund and other assets and subject to the rules of the appropriate stock exchange.
 Many of the brokerage firms who carry out brokerage transactions for the Fund may also sell units of the Fund to their clients.

 From time to time, we also allocate brokerage transactions to compensate brokerage firms for general investment research (including provision of industry and company analysis, economic reports, statistical data pertaining to the capital markets, portfolio reports and portfolio analytics), trading data and other services that assist in carrying out investment decision-making services to the Fund for the portfolio management services that we provide.
 Such transactions will be allocated with appropriate regard to the principles of a reasonable brokerage fee, benefit to the Fund and best execution of the brokerage transactions.
 We will attempt to allocate the Fund's brokerage business on an equitable basis, bearing in mind the above principles.
-We are not under a contractual obligation to allocate brokerage business to any specific brokerage firm.
+We are under no contractual obligation to allocate brokerage business to any specific brokerage firm.
 Other than fund-on-fund investments for certain Mackenzie Funds, brokerage transactions are not carried out through us or any companies that are affiliated with us.

-Since the date of the last simplified prospectus, certain third-party companies, as well as brokerage firms, provided certain services to us in connection with the Fund, and contributions were paid for by the Fund (also known as "soft dollars"), including the provision of industry and company analysis, economic reports, statistical data pertaining to the capital markets, portfolio reports and portfolio analytics.
+Certain third-party companies, as well as brokerage firms, provided certain services to us and certain sub-advisors in connection with the Mackenzie Funds, and contributions were paid for by the Mackenzie Funds (also known as "soft dollars"), including the provision of industry and company analysis, economic reports, statistical data pertaining to the capital markets, portfolio reports and portfolio analytics.
 For more information and to obtain the name of these companies, you can contact us at 1-800-387-0614 or by email at service@mackenzieinvestments.com.
 Please note that we face a potential conflict of interest by obtaining services using soft dollars.
 This conflict exists because we are able to use these services to manage the Fund without paying cash for these services.
 This reduces our expenses to the extent that we would have paid for these services directly had they not been paid for using soft dollars.
-The Fund may generate soft dollars used to purchase services that ultimately benefit other Mackenzie Funds for which we provide portfolio management services, effectively cross-subsidizing the other funds or accounts that benefit directly from the service.
+Certain Mackenzie Funds may generate soft dollars used to purchase services that ultimately benefit other Mackenzie Funds or other accounts managed by the sub-advisors, for which we, or the applicable sub-advisor, provides portfolio management services. effectively cross-subsidizing the other Mackenzie Funds or accounts that benefit directly from the service.
 For instance, fixed-income funds normally do not generate soft dollars to pay for products.
-Therefore, where services used to manage fixedincome funds are paid for using soft dollars, the soft dollars have been generated entirely by equity funds.
-In other words, the fixedincome funds receive the benefit of these services even though they have been paid for by the equity funds.
+Therefore, where services used to manage fixed-income funds are paid for using soft dollars, the soft dollars have been generated entirely by equity funds.
+In other words, the fixed-income funds receive the benefit of these services even though they have been paid for by the equity funds.